eclipse-openj9/openj9/doc/build-instructions/Build_Instructions_V11.md

 ```
 bash get_source.sh
 ```
+:pencil: Do not check out the source code in a path which contains spaces or has a long name or is nested many levels deep.

+:pencil: Create the directory that is going to contain the OpenJDK clone by using the `mkdir` command in the Cygwin bash shell and not using Windows Explorer.
+This ensures that it will have proper Cygwin attributes, and that its children will inherit those attributes.

 :pencil: **OpenSSL support:** If you want to build an OpenJDK with OpenJ9 binary with OpenSSL support and you do not have a built version of OpenSSL v1.1.x available locally, you must obtain a prebuilt OpenSSL v1.1.x binary.